 The completion of construction and testing required for Alternatives 1 and 2 is complicated by the fact that VER PEN 323 is a critical portion of the ITS and there are nine months of the year when it cannot be taken out of service.
 It can only be temporarily shut down between June 1 and September 1, leaving little time to carry out the required testing.
-Using multiple crews working simultaneously during the three month outage, all work required for either alternative
+Using multiple crews

-19 The class location of a pipeline is related to the population density in the surrounding area.
+17 The class location of a pipeline is related to the population density in the surrounding area.
 As population in an area increases, the class location can change, and a pipeline operator must take action to ensure the pipeline meets the requirements of the new class location.
 This can mean reducing MOP or modifying the pipeline.